vincenttommi/phase-0-pac-1-js-variables/README.md

 Because of its ubiquity in legacy code and StackOverflow posts, it's important to get to know `var`.
-However, as we alluded to earlier, there is almost no reason to use `var` with the features JavaScript has post-2015. `var` comes with a ton of baggage in the form of scope issues (which is whole other topic), and allows developers to play a little too fast and loose with variable declarations.
+However, as we alluded to earlier, there is almost no reason to use `var` with the features JavaScript has post-2015. `var` comes with a ton of baggage in the form of scope issues (which is a whole other topic), and allows developers to play a little too fast and loose with variable declarations.

 ### `let`